columbladee/Additive-Go-Synth/README.md

-# Additive-Go-Synth
+# Subtractive-Go-Synth
-Additive Synth Written in Go - GUI will be in Fyne, the synth will have two oscillators, several waveforms, polyphony, ADSR, LFO, and will handle MIDI input.
+Subtractive Synth Written in Go - GUI will be in Fyne, the synth will have two oscillators, several waveforms, polyphony, ADSR, LFO, and will handle MIDI input.